-The Artist: My name is Fallon Bearb and I am the Owner/Cake Designer of Fallon Rae Cakes (formerly known as Edible Elegance).
-I have been a home based baker in Lafayette, LA since 2011.
-I am a self- taught baker and started like many other cake decorators by watching Cake Boss.
+The Artist: My name is Fallon Bearb and I am the Owner/Cake Designer of Fallon Rae Cakes.
+I have been a part-time, home based baker in Lafayette, LA since 2011.
+I am self- taught and started like many other cake decorators.... by watching Cake Boss of course.
 Before the show, I had never seen elaborate cakes or even knew they really existed.
-I love competing in cake competitions and making people's special events a little sweeter.
-My favorite thing to hear after I've created a cake is "That's really cake?
-You can really eat that?"
-The answer is always, yes.
-Yes, everything is edible!
-Needless to say my favorite cakes to do are cakes that don't look like cakes.
-Something about bringing the cake to life really inspires me to go above and beyond.
+Now, I love competing in cake competitions and making people's special events a little sweeter.
+Although there's something majestic about a traditional bride's cake in all of it's elegance and glory, my true passion lies with the sculpted cakes.
+You know, the cakes that don't actually look like... cake.
+There's just something about turning your favorite object or hobby into a delicious dessert.
 The start of my cake career actually began with another role I play in my life, being a mother.

-The Mother: I am a mother of one beautiful, talented, and sweet little 6 year old girl, who happens to be the reason I started baking in the first place.
-For her first birthday I wanted her to have an elaborate cake.
-I always considered myself creative/artistic, so I enjoyed decorating, designing, painting, and DIY projects.
-So, I thought I'll just make her a cake!
+The Mother: I am a mother to one beautiful, talented, and sweet 10 year old girl, who happens to be the reason I started baking in the first place.
+For her first birthday I wanted her to have an elaborate cake (thanks to all the cake shows I'd been watching).
+I've always considered myself creative/artistic, I enjoyed decorating, designing, painting, and DIY projects.
+So, I thought...
+I'll just make her a cake!
 How hard could it be, right?....
-WRONG!
-I didn't exactly know what fondant was and I had never heard of gumpaste!
-So, the research began.
+I was so very wrong.
+I didn't exactly know what fondant was and I had never heard of gumpaste!?
+The research began..
 I researched all of my questions, which usually led to MORE questions.
-Eventually, I felt I was ready to attempt her first birthday cake.
-Talk about a task...
-But after it was all said and done I realized that it turned out pretty well and I actually really enjoyed it!
-Not long after, I started receiving calls from family and friends to make more cakes.
-The more cakes I did, the more I loved it!
-So just like that… I became a cake decorator.
+This turned into to a lot of sleepless nights, challenges, and sometimes even failures.
+But all of these eventually led me to becoming passionate about my art, gave me a sense of accomplishment and a desire to grow.
+I eventually did complete her first birthday cake.
+And every cake since.